BlakeEKendall/Shelfish.RedBadgeProject/README.md

 ## Features
-List of features ready and TODOs for future development
+List of current features and TODOs for future development.

+Current features:
-* Create Authors, Books, & Audiobooks.
+* Create Books, & Audiobooks (with their respective authors).
 * Write reviews/notes about books in the Review section.
-* Organize books and audiobooks using Bookshelves!
+* Save and sort books/audiobooks using Bookshelves!
 Keep track of what you are reading, planning to read, or have already read!

 To-do list:
-* Sorting of lists in bookshelves (e.g. by Author, Genre, or Rating).
+* Sorting & re-ordering of lists in bookshelves (e.g. by Author, Genre, or Rating).
-* Sorting of lists on main Book Index page (e.g. by Author, Genre, or Rating).
+* Sorting & re-ordering of lists on main Book/Audiobook Index pages (e.g. by Author, Genre, or Rating).
-* Displaying list of all books by single Author
+* Getting and displaying a list of books written by single Author (more functionality based around Authors other than as a reference).
-* Reviewing Audiobooks
+* Reviewing Audiobooks.
+* Seeing reviews created by other people, and allowing comments on them.

 ## Status